 Australian shepherds may pant a lot.

-Panting is a dog’s way of cooling themselves off, since they do not sweat like humans do.
+Panting is a dog’s way of cooling themselves off since they do not sweat as humans do.

 Your Australian shepherd may also pant when they are excited or when they have been exercising.

 You may notice that a simple “do you want to go for a walk?” will cause your dog to start panting wildly – this is their way of showing excitement!

 All dogs pant, but if you notice your Australian shepherd panting excessively, you may be worried about their health.
 This post will help you learn about normal causes of panting and what to do if you think your dog is panting too much.